SJSU-CADRE-CLASSES/SJSU_ART_104_S19/Teams/XBMT/readme.md

 #### Gene-editiing to have more valuable society contributitor.
 ##### How would having a social score displayed above you or on you feel?
 Maybe an easy way to access someone's social score.
 ### https://www.reddit.com/r/technology/comments/awb5dc/china_banned_23_million_people_with_poor_social/
+#### Social score vs Credit score
+#### How has technology helped create this social score world?
+#### The government is already collecting data on us , what if they used that to create a score without our knowledge.